jaydenfrend/prodmod/README.md

 # prodmod
 Prodigy game modding tools (play.prodigygame.com)
 # !!IMPORTANT!!
-NEVER use your main prodigy account! you will likely be banned if you do!
+NEVER use prodmod your main prodigy account! you will likely be banned if you do!
 # Installation
 ## to install prodmod, you have to do a few things first.
 ## Console meathod: